Does More Crime Mean More Prisoners? An Instrumental Variables Approach, 46 J. L. & ECON. 181 (2003)

 Date of Authorship for this Version

 Listokin, Yair, "Does More Crime Mean More Prisoners?
 An Instrumental Variables Approach" (2003).
 Faculty Scholarship Series.
-Paper 564.
+564.